gauravbhand1611/oms-documentation/documents/learn-netsuite/integration-flows/sales-order/invoicing.md

 ---
 description: >-
-  Learn how invoices are generated in NetSuite and HotWax Commerce, finalizing payment transactions and accounting entries for completed orders, contributing to accurate financial reporting in both system
+  Learn how NetSuite and HotWax Commerce generate invoices, complete payments, and update accounting for accurate financial records.
 ---

 # Invoicing